University of Warwick

 At each station, applicants will be scored, with those achieving the highest total score being made an offer.
 Offers are usually made within 1 month of attending the Selection Centre.

-In the QS World Rankings 2015/2016, the University of Warwick is within the top 50 universities.
+In the QS World Rankings 2017, the University of Warwick is ranked within the top 151-200 universities for Medicine.